 - Instead of ketchup, use your favorite purchased or homemade barbecue sauce.

-- Or add a teaspoon or two of liquid smoke and 2 teaspoons of Worcestershire sauce to get that barbecue flavor.
+- Or add 1 or 2 teaspoons of liquid smoke and 2 teaspoons of Worcestershire sauce to get that barbecue flavor.

 - Or kick it up with 1/2 teaspoon (or more) of crushed red pepper flakes for heat.